rajeevkr07/rajeevkr07/README.md

 ### : About Me
 - 👩🏻‍💻 Pronouns: He/Him
 - 💼 I’m currently working as a <strong>Frontend Engineer</strong> at [TCS](tcs.com).
-- 🧭 I love exploring and working both in frontend and backend.
+- 🧭 Passionate about building intuitive web and mobile applications and exploring both frontend and backend development.
+- 🌱 Continuously learning new technologies and improving full-stack skills.
-- 📫 How to reach me: Check social links below.
+- 📫 Reach me via the social links below.

 ### :hammer_and_wrench: Languages and Tools